robertdavidgraham/rednoise-stick/README.md

 dodgy things is the "[hocky stick](https://en.wikipedia.org/wiki/Hockey_stick_graph)" graphs showing stable temperatures followed by an abrupt rise in the last 70 years.
 I suspect it's not that *data* that produces the hocky stick shape, but the *methodology*.
-This project proves that this is possible -- not that it actually happened, only that it was possible.
+This project proves that this is possible -- not that it actually happened, only that it was possible to produce such graphs from reasonable, but flawed, methods, rather than from data.

 ## Some methodology